venki09/movie_gists/marvel.md

 * He was hired by another weapons dealer to build new drones.
 But he builds something for himself
 * Pepper and Tony get on a relationship
 * Rhody takes Tony's suit and uses it to show it to the army.
 But he later realizes that it was going to be used by Hammer (The other weapon's dealer)
+* In the post credit scene - TOny considers joining the avengers but they deny it by saying that he still needs time.

 ## Ironman3